Detailed Review of Kidz Amaze @ Toa Payoh SAFRA

 I spotted a poster on their notice board that said it’s opening 1 Dec, but the staff told me it’s expected to open some time mid to end Dec.
 Either ways, the picture in the poster doesn’t look very impressive.

 The first thing you’ll be greeted with when you arrive is the very spacious and cosy resting area for parents.
 There is a TV, magazines and even a hot / cold water dispenser here.
-So if you do not wish to pay $2.15 to enter the play zone, you can lounge here while your kids play on their own.
+So if you do not wish to pay $2.15 to enter the play zone (yes, they charge for adults to enter here), you can lounge here while your kids play on their own.

 First impression: Kidz Amaze at Toa Payoh is a lot more compact, colourful, brighter and less confusing than the Jurong branch, although not as tall.

 Being 7 months pregnant, I just went around trying to take some photos of the play area from the outside.
 It’s school holidays now and with so many kids running around, no way I am going to try climbing in!
 From what I see, the play zone is divided into 3 sections, which are connected via bridges on the second level.